-These degree programs, offered by Emmanuel College (MPS, MSMus) and Regis College (MAMS), have as their chief purpose the equipping of persons for competent leadership in specialized areas of ministry - social and pastoral care ministries in the case of the MPS, sacred music in the case of the MSMus, and pastoral ministry and spiritual direction in the case of the MAMS.
+These degree programs, offered by Emmanuel College (MPS, MSMus), Knox College (MPS), and Regis College (MAMS), have as their chief purpose the equipping of persons for competent leadership in specialized areas of ministry - social, spiritual care, and pastoral care ministries in the case of the MPS, sacred music in the case of the MSMus, and pastoral ministry and spiritual direction in the case of the MAMS.
+Students in the MPS program are registered in a specific stream of the program, and each stream has a distinct set of curricular requirements.
 The minimum requirement for these degrees is twenty (20) courses or equivalent units (10 credits), over a minimum of two years.